-- 4. The PhRED project is gender neutral.
+- 3. The ASEP project is gender neutral.
 Both women and men are involved in its development and as beneficiaries as far as Electric Cooperatives are concerned.
-ECs through their Institutional Services Departments have a program on consumer empowerment.
-Districts are organized to form a "Multi-Sectoral Electrification Advisory Council (MSEAC)" representing 10 sectors of society.
-These are: 1.)
-Women's group; 2.)
+ECs through their Institutional Services Department have a program on consumer empowerment.
+Districts are organized to form a "Multi-Sectoral Electrification Advisory Council (MSEAC) representing 10 sectors of society. hese are: 1.) women's group; 2.)
 LGU; 3.)
-Education; 4.)
-Agro-fisheries; 5.)
-Religious; 6.)
-Business; 7.)
-Youth; 8.)
-Civic; 9.)
-Media; and 10.)
-Barangay Council.
+Education; 4.) agro-fisheries; 5.) religious; 6.) business; 7.) youth; 8.) civic; 9.) media; and 10.) barangay council.
 It is important to note that many of the sectors may also have women as representatives.
 To determine actual representation of women in MSEAC activities, gender disaggregated attendance sheets shall be used.
-Minutes of Council Meetings will also be reviewed (randomly) to see if gender issues are discussed and resolved. - 5.
-The role of the MSEAC is to provide the network for the active participation and solidarity of consumer-members.
-It assists the EC in conducting interactive gatherings with member-consumers to evoke positive action on various programs of the EC.
+Minutes of Council Meetings will also be reviewed (randomly) to see if gender issues are discussed and resolved. - 4.
+The role of the MSEAC is to provide the network for active participation and solidarity of consumer-members.
+They assist the EC in conducting interactive gatherings with member consumers to evoke positive action on various programs of the EC.